 While it may sound weird, flossing can sometimes relieve a mild toothache.
 The reason being that sometimes small pieces of food get caught between teeth.

-Swish with Warm Salty Water
+Rinse Your Mouth with Warm, Salty Water

 To make a salt water rinse, mix 1/2 teaspoon salt with a glass of warm water.
 You’ll then want to swish the mixture around in your mouth and spit it out when you’re done.
 Don’t swallow it.

-Apply a Cold Compress
+Apply a Cold Compress to Your Cheek

 Holding a cold compress up to your cheek can help you numb a.
 The coldness of the compact makes the blood vessels underneath constrict.
 With less blood circulation, you’ll experience less dental pain.

 If you don’t have a cold compress, a frozen bag of peas or corn works in a pinch.
 If you’re using frozen vegetables, wrap a kitchen towel around the bag to protect your skin.

 Take Over-the-Counter Pain Relievers